Vacancy -- Cyber Security Analyst

 The Welsh Government has made significant improvements to its IT technology over the last few years and is considered to be one of the leading UK public sector organisations in terms of Digital and IT capability.
 WG has recently completed a number of IT projects such as the move to Exchange 365, the transition away from the Government Secure Intranet (GSI) email, the rollout of new laptops to all WG staff (enabling flexible working) and the completion of a major application migration to Microsoft Azure.
 This has been captured in a GDS case study on best practice examples of Cloud migration (see https://www.gov.uk/government/case-studies/how-the-welsh-government-migrated-their-technology-to-the-cloud)

-The Cyber Security Analyst is primarily responsible for the delivery of operational and where relevant technical, security services.
-This includes undertaking technical proactive monitoring, security change control, vulnerability scanning and similar functions as well as implementing proportionate risk management strategies to assess and document the threat to IT systems and networks.
+The IT Services Division is therefore delighted to be growing the Cyber Security presence within Welsh Government and as such is looking for a Cyber Security Analyst to join the expanding team.
+This is an exciting opportunity for a highly organised, motivated individual who will be primarily responsible for undertaking technical proactive monitoring, security change control, vulnerability scanning and similar functions as well as implementing proportionate risk management strategies to assess and document the threat to IT systems and networks.